alexisperumal/covid-19/README.md

 * Arundhati Chakraborty
 * Grant Thompson

-## Description of the dataset
+## Description

 Interactive Data Visualization with various js visualization libraries, Python, and MongoDB to display the covid-19 cases around the globe and in United States

  ### The Dataset includes:

  * Time Series Data From John Hopkins
-  * * confirmed cases, death, recovered globally
+   * confirmed cases, death, recovered globally
-  * * confirmed and deaths in United States
+   * confirmed and deaths in United States

  * states and County data for united states from New York Times